 Is it worth getting a lawyer for a DUI in Jacksonville?

 While it may be possible to resolve a criminal case without an attorney, doing so is almost never a good decision.
 Having a skilled and knowledgeable attorney can often benefit you in ways you never expected.
 Remember attorneys have undergone years of schooling, passed a state-wide exam, and acquired years of on the job training.
-So be sure not to miss a chance to protect yourself and your future, contact a defense attorney like those at Johnson and Lufrano, P.A. today.
+So be sure not to miss a chance to protect yourself and your future, contact a defense attorney like those at Lufrano Legal, P.A. today.
 We offer free DUI consultations to help clients make informed and intelligent decisions.

 How much does a DUI lawyer cost in Florida?